Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

-\begin{remark} At first glance, this NFD property seems more than a reasonable requirement but rather a property that should be assumed to hold by default.
-We argue however, that by doing so, we will neglect election instances where decisions that are fixed from the get-go may contribute to the satisfaction of voters and, specifically for our goal, these fixed decisions may aid in giving the voters their fair, proportional representation.
-It is this reason, why we did not restrict ourselves to election instances where the NFD property holds. \end{remark}
+While the NFD property seems rather natural, we argue that there are cases in which considering election instances where decisions that are fixed from the get-go may contribute to the satisfaction of voters and, specifically for our goal, these fixed decisions may aid in giving the voters their fair, proportional representation.

-Now, we show that with the NFD property, the $\cEJR$ axiom can always be provided, albeit only for `small' election instances.
-We begin with cases where the number of feasible outcomes is limited to two.
+Now, we show that with the NFD property, the $\cEJR$ axiom can always be satisfied, albeit only for election instances where either $|\C|=2$ (i.e., there are only two feasible outcomes) or $m\leq 3$ (i.e., the number of issues is lower than three).
+We begin with the (essentially) trivial case where the number of feasible outcomes is limited to two.

 \begin{proposition} For election instances $(\prof{B}, \C)$ with $|\C| = 2$ where $\C$ has the $\text{NFD}$ property, $\cEJR$ can always be satisfied. \end{proposition}